fuhengwu2021/distributedai/chapter7-request-level-routing-and-sglang/chapter7.md

 Docker provides the quickest way to get started with SGLang without installing dependencies locally.
 Pre-built images are available on the [SGLang Docker Hub page](https://hub.docker.com/r/lmsysorg/sglang).

 SGLang supports seven main types of models.
 Base models like `facebook/opt-125m` are pre-trained language models without instruction tuning, and they use the `/v1/completions` endpoint with a `prompt` parameter.
 Chat models such as `Qwen/Qwen2.5-0.5B-Instruct` are fine-tuned for conversational tasks and use `/v1/chat/completions` with a `messages` parameter.
 Embedding models like `Qwen/Qwen3-Embedding-0.6B` generate vector representations and use `/v1/embeddings` with an `input` parameter.
 Diffusion language models like `inclusionAI/LLaDA2.0-mini` enable non-autoregressive text generation with parallel decoding and use the `/generate` endpoint with a `text` parameter.
 Multimodal/vision language models (VLMs) like `meta-llama/Llama-3.2-11B-Vision-Instruct` accept multimodal inputs (images, videos, and text) and use `/v1/chat/completions` with multimodal content in the `messages` parameter.
 Rerank models like `BAAI/bge-reranker-v2-m3` rerank search results based on semantic relevance and use the `/v1/rerank` endpoint with a `query` and `documents` parameters.
 Reward models like `jason9693/Qwen2.5-1.5B-apeach` output scalar reward scores for reinforcement learning or content moderation and use `/v1/embeddings` with the `--is-embedding` flag.
+Additionally, SGLang also supports video and image generation through SGLang Diffusion, which accelerates diffusion models for tasks like text-to-image, image-to-image, and text-to-video generation.

 The SGLang server exposes an OpenAI-compatible API with the following endpoints: